umutambyi-gad/Tic-Tac-Toe/README.md

 Glad to thank and say I was inspired by [Delice's project](https://github.com/DeliceLydia/Tic-Tac-Toe-Game)

 ## License
-This project is under the [MIT](https://github.com/umutambyi-gad/Tic-Tac-Toe/blob/master/LICENSE) license
+This project is under the [MIT](https://github.com/umutambyi-gad/Tic-Tac-Toe/blob/master/LICENSE) license.